 This plugin is very user-friendly.
 One important feature of Simple History is its speed.
 This plugin is also compatible with unique plugins (User Switching, Limit Login Attempts, and Redirection).
-With Simple History, you can download an RSS feed to read the highlight of changes occurred on your website.
+With Simple History, you can download an RSS feed to read the highlight of changes that occurred on your website.

 You can download and install this plugin for free.
-This plugin displays any recent changes occurred directly on your dashboard or on a separate page.
+This plugin displays any recent changes that occurred directly on your dashboard or on a separate page.

 Simple History can display changes with history and date.
 Also, it keeps a record of hackers attempting to enter your website.